Can Human Instincts Be Controlled?

 “Under the spell of our carefully programmed 'spirituality', we cannot help falling in love, yearning for idealised sexual gratification, nurturing our children, forging tribal bonds, suspecting strangers, uniting against common enemies, and on occasions, laying down our lives for family, friends or tribe.”
 [Morrison 1999]

 People enjoy and thrive on mysticism as illustrated by the huge success of the Harry Potter books.
-We train our children to believe in age-specific mythical creatures, starting with the tooth fairy, Easter bunny, and Santa Claus ("Papa Noel" in Brazil).
+We train our children to believe in age-specific mythical creatures, starting with the tooth fairy, Easter bunny, and Santa Claus (“Papa Noel” in Brazil).
 One father decided it was time to break the news to his 12 year-old son who still believed in Santa Claus.
-When he told the boy there was no Santa Claus, his smart kid got a gleam in his eye and said "Oh, I get it, there's no God, either!"
+When he told the boy there was no Santa Claus, his smart kid got a gleam in his eye and said “Oh, I get it, there's no God, either!”
 Then, Daddy had to quickly backtrack and reassure his son that God was indeed real.
-Kids are expected to outgrow the tooth fairy, Easter bunny, and Santa Claus, but never the God myth.
+Kids are expected to outgrow the tooth fairy, Easter bunny, and Santa Claus, but never the myth of a benevolent deity.
 That one is supposed to endure throughout life.
 Religions occupy a very special place in the irrational right side of our brains adjacent to our carefully programmed feeling of 'spirituality'!
 Any challenge to a devoutly religious person's faith meets with adamant opposition, even physical hostility.

 Interestingly, music resides in the irrational right side of the brain in the same place where language and speech reside in the rational left side (Broca's area).
 Music evokes powerful emotions in humans and is exploited by our leaders to arouse us into action: thus national anthems evoke patriotism and are used to inflame our tribal instincts as we go into insane wars.
 Religious and political fervor is exploited similarly as religious and political groups are pitted against each other.
 Sports fans form similar opposing groups using their team's theme song to elicit passion.

 We are born into a given skin color, nationality, language, religion, and culture -- all are accidents of birth but have profound effects on our lives and the societies we live in.
 Indeed, taken together they determine which side you'll be on in the next war!
 Few people are able to shift from their birth group to another.
-The rules of a level playing field dictate that people will always want to immigrate from an impoverished birth group to another that enjoys a higher standard of living.
+The rules of a level playing field dictate that people will always want to emigrate from an impoverished birth group into another that enjoys a higher standard of living.
 Governments discourage illegal immigration.
 Oceans and border patrols reinforce boundaries and maintain heterogeneity and disparities between national groups.

 Some humans, unfortunately the most successful from the perspective of natural selection, combine greed with breeding and have obscenely large families.
 Rather than be celebrated on TV, such people should be social outcasts, ostracized from society, because they are stealing other’s rights to reproduce.
 Earth simply doesn't have enough resources to support all of us in the style to which we’d like to become accustomed.
 Moreover, resources such as water, land, and food, are finite, whereas human populations are always expanding, steadily reducing per capita shares.
 People are encouraged to think that resources are ever expanding when the opposite is true.
 We are in a state of total denial about the overpopulation crisis -- instead of confronting reality, people only want to relieve its many symptoms, such as shortages of food, oil, and water, global climate change, pollution, disease, loss of biodiversity, and many others.
 Overpopulation is a near fatal disease that cannot be cured by merely alleviating its symptoms.
 “Take an aspirin, get a good night's sleep, and come back in the morning.”
 Unless we face reality and reduce human populations, we are in for a world of hurt and even greater human misery.
 Of course, eventually, our population must decrease, but we could lessen the upcoming misery by taking action now.
 Unfortunately, most people are unlikely to be proactive and are much more likely to procrastinate until they are forced to react.

 Early on, the framers of our American economic system intended to control corporate priviledges and powers tightly.
 They wanted to subjugate corporations to democratic oversight and to exploit these regulated institutions as infrastructure for building canals, roads and bridges.
 At issue was who would control authority to grant corporate charters (Nace 2003).
 The subject was discussed at length and voted on in the Constitutional covention, but because the states were opposed federal control, the final text did not include any mention of corporations.
 States were given the power to charter corporations, but sparingly, because corporate power was seen as a potential threat to democracy (Nace 2003).
-The Supreme Court of Virginia ruled that a charter should not be given if the applicant's "object is merely private or selfish; if it is detrimental to, or not promotive of, the public good."
+The Supreme Court of Virginia ruled that a charter should not be given if the applicant's “object is merely private or selfish; if it is detrimental to, or not promotive of, the public good.”
 Limited corporate powers were given for specific public projects like toll roads, bridges, canals, and banks.
 Incorporation was denied if it smacked of monopolistic power, and if not, charters were limited in spatial and temporal scope as well as activities allowed.
 Charters were revoked if transgressions occurred.
-Such restrictions on corporate powers were gradually lifted, especially by small states like New Jersey and Deleware.
+Such restrictions on corporate powers were gradually lifted, especially by small states in need of revenue like New Jersey and Deleware.
 Railroads became powerful monopolies.
 Today's corporations have superhuman powers: they live forever, know no spatial or temporal boundaries, and can shape shift and rename themselves at will.

 Our culture has institutionalized runaway greed as illustrated by the stock market: it is designed to assist Wall Street executives to profit from small investors who buy shares of corporate stocks hoping to grow their investment.
 Instead, each time the market crashes small investors lose while larger investors manage to gain at their expense.